 Though different in design and price, the Sonos Roam offers many of the same features as Move, and a couple of extras too.

-The Roam switches between Bluetooth and Wi-Fi automatically though, meaning it's likely to offer a more seamless experience when moving from inside to outside and vice-versa.
+The Roam switches between Bluetooth and Wi-Fi automatically though, meaning it offers a more seamless experience when moving from inside to outside and vice-versa.
 Roam also has a feature called Sound Swap.
 This allows users to press and hold the play/pause button on the Roam to group Roam with other Sonos speakers already playing - as you can with Move - or continue pressing to transfer the music playing on Roam to the nearest Sonos speaker.

 Roam also offers all the same features other Sonos speakers do, including support for over 100 music services, multi-room audio, stereo pairing, Sonos Radio and alarms, like Move.
 Neither can be used as surrounds or bonded to a Sonos Sub.